selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 #### Acceptance Criteria

-- A cooperative blueprint file can generate cooperative scripts + DID/credential structure
+A cooperative blueprint file that can automatically generate cooperative scripts and the corresponding DID/credential structure, for the selfdriven Health cooperative from onboarding to identity issuance, member wallet setup, cooperative actions, and proof-of-participation, showing the full lifecycle can run on the selfdriven Health cooperative stack without manual intervention.
-- End-to-end “happy path” works for one pilot cooperative

 #### Evidence of Completion